BatuhanBeel/SweetRealm/README.md

 # SweetRealm

-SweetRealm is a mobile application for a fictional company selling sweets, allowing users to browse, view details, mark them as favourites, and add them to a shopping cart for purchase.
+SweetRealm is a mobile application for a fictional company selling desserts, allowing users to browse, view details, mark them as favourites, and add them to a shopping cart for purchase.

 ## Overview

-SweetRealm helps users explore various sweets, categorized for easy navigation.
-Users can view detailed information about each sweet, add favourites, and manage their shopping cart for potential purchases.
+SweetRealm helps users explore various desserts, categorized for easy navigation.
+Users can view detailed information about each dessert, add favourites, and manage their shopping cart for potential purchases.

 ## Technologies Used